dusk-network/plonk/docs/notes-prove-verify.md

 These constriants are checked
 with a permutation argument.
 In essence, this checks that
-wires are mot repeated by using randomness given by the verifier.
+wires are not repeated by using randomness given by the verifier.

 This process is better explained in